Sorting with Teams: Main Results

-The second condition is that cumulative logarithmic losses at any percentile in the triplet rank $t$ are larger under optimal assignment $\pi^*$.
-We observe that cumulative logarithmic losses are convex in triplet rank $t$ as they integrate the (negative) increasing function $\log I_{\gamma}$.
-For the completely mixed set, or triplets ranked $t \in [3 \underline{p},1]$, cumulative logarithmic losses decrease linearly as losses are constant.
-By the fact that cumulative logarithmic output losses for the $t \in [0,3 \underline{p})$ lowest ranked triplets are maximized by three pairwise countermonotonic sets (by \Cref{lemma:S_gamma} and \Cref{lemma:Sbounds} in Appendix \ref{proof:support}), and since aggregate logarithmic losses are equal, logarithmic cumulative output losses are larger at any triplet rank $t \in [0,1]$.
-We formalize the verification of the second condition, the final step of the proof to Theorem \ref{p:support}.

-\begin{theorem}{\textit{Support of the Assignment}}.
-Any assignment function $\pi \in \Pi$ which is concentrated on a subset of the potential matches $M$ solves the planning problem (\ref{pp}). \end{theorem} \Cref{p:support} does not imply uniqueness of an optimal assignment, only that any assignment function on a subset of the set of potential matches solves the planning problem.
-We next analyze the dual problem to characterize equilibrium wages and firm values, that are both uniquely determined.
+The second condition (\ref{e:karamata2}) is that cumulative logarithmic losses at any percentile in the team rank $t$ are larger under optimal assignment $\pi^*$.
+We observe that cumulative logarithmic losses are convex in team rank $t$ as they integrate the increasing negative function $\log I_{\gamma}$.
+For the mixed set, that is teams ranked $t \in [q,1]$, cumulative logarithmic losses decrease linearly as losses are constant.
+Since cumulative logarithmic losses for the lowest ranked teams $t \in [0,q)$ are maximized by the countermonotonic assignments (\Cref{lemma:S_gamma} in Appendix \ref{proof:support2}), and since aggregate logarithmic losses are equal, cumulative logarithmic losses are larger for any team rank $t \in [0,1]$.
+We formalize the verification of condition (\ref{e:karamata2}) in \Cref{proof:support2}.\footnote{\Cref{p:support2} does not imply uniqueness of an optimal assignment, only that any mixed and countermonotonic assignment solves the planning problem.
+We provide a further characterization of the mixed and countermonotonic assignment in \Cref{pf:branchbowl}, and prove when its exists in \Cref{a:existencemc}.
+In Section \ref{s:dualp}, we characterize equilibrium wages and firm values, which are uniquely determined.}

+\textbf{General Production Functions}.
+We next discuss how the mixed and countermonotonic sorting is also an optimal assignment with more general production technologies.

+Consider a general technology $y(x_{1},\dots,x_{m},z)$.
+Its second-order Taylor expansion is a second-order polynomial in worker skills $\{ x_{1},\dots,x_{m}\}$ and project value $z$.
+Assume that the matrix of the coefficients in this expansion has rank one and is elementwise non-positive to ensure submodularity.
+In \Cref{a:appprod}, we establish that a mixed and countermonotonic assignment is optimal.
+This shows that our results generalize in the second order sense to general production functions.

+In the case of teams comprising of two workers and a project, we derive a complementary generalization.
+Let a technology function be given by $y(x_{1},x_{2},z,x_{1}x_{2},x_{2}z,x_{1}z,x_{1}x_{2}z)$ which additionally incorporates interactions effects between workers and coworkers $x_{1}x_{2}$, and workers and project $x_{1}z$ and $x_{2}z$.
+Suppose its first-order Taylor expansion around the function's arguments has negative coefficients on each interaction term $(x_{1}x_{2},x_{2}z,x_{1}z,x_{1}x_{2}z)$ to ensure submodularity.
+In \Cref{a:appprod}, through a change of variables, we establish optimality of a mixed and countermonotonic assignment.
+This shows that our results extend in the first order sense to these functions of single, pairwise, and triple interactions.